SSLcom/ci-images/README.md

 ### `ENVIRONMENT_NAME`

 These variables are optional, and specify the environment name.
 If omitted, the environment name will be set to `PROD` and use production code_sign_tool.properties file.
 For signing artifact with demo account, the environment name will be set to `TEST`.

+### `JVM_OPTS`

+These variables are optional, and specify the JVM options.
+If omitted, the JVM options will be set to `-Xms512m -Xmx2048m`.